modular-network/ethereum-libraries/BasicMathLib/README.md

 3. [Start a testrpc node](https://github.com/ethereumjs/testrpc "testrpc's Github")
 4. In your terminal go to your truffle project directory and run `truffle migrate`.
 5. After migration run `truffle test`.

-#### EthPM install:

-We were experiencing errors with EthPM deployment and will update this when those are resolved.

 ### solc Installation